VIC.GOV.AU | Policy and Advisory Library

 The department's resource Supporting Students with Additional Learning NeedsExternal Link provides comprehensive information for schools, including further guidance, teaching materials and programs available to support students with additional learning needs.
 It also contains specific information on the Program for Students with Disabilities (PSD) and the roll out of Disability Inclusion.

-For further information about the program, refer to Inclusive education for students with disabilitiesExternal Link .
+For further information, refer to Inclusive education for students with disabilitiesExternal Link .

 For an Easy English version of the Inclusive Education Policy, refer to: